electronicvisions/brainscales2-demos/fp_brainscales.rst

 The 1000-fold acceleration of BrainScaleS-2, however, impedes a real-time interaction with an off-the-shelf host computer and stipulates a tightening of the control loop.

 BrainScaleS-2 augments the accelerated dynamics of the analog neuromorphic core with custom embedded processors [#friedmann2016demonstrating]_ [#friedmann2013new]_, one per vertical half of the ASIC.
-These PPU implement the Power instruction set architecture and operate on 32 bit integers.
+These PPUs implement the Power instruction set architecture and operate on 32 bit integers.
 They are clocked at a configurable frequency defaulting to 250 MHz.
 Each processor instance has access to 16 kiB of main SRAM collocating instructions as well as data.
 They can, furthermore, transparently access a larger, shared memory region provided by the FPGA and made available via the high-speed communication links.